 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Although there is more to learn about the extent of the world’s tight gas, shale gas, and coalbed methane resource base, the IEO2013 Reference case projects a substantial increase in those supplies—especially in the United States and also in Canada and China (Figure 42).
-In the United States, one of the keys to increasing natural gas production has been advances in the application of horizontal drilling and hydraulic fracturing technologies, which have made it possible to develop the country's vast shale gas resources and have contributed to a near doubling of estimates for total U.S. technically recoverable natural gas resources over the past decade.
-In the Reference case, shale gas accounts for 50 percent of U.S. natural gas production in 2040.
-Tight gas, shale gas, and coalbed methane resources in Canada and China account for more than 80 percent of total domestic production in 2040 in the Reference case (see "International shale gas resources").
+Although there is more to learn about the extent of the world’s tight gas, shale gas, and coalbed methane resource base, the IEO2016 Reference case projects a substantial increase in those supplies—especially in China, the United States, and Canada (Figure 3-3).
+The application of horizontal drilling and hydraulic fracturing technologies has made it possible to develop the U.S. shale gas resource, contributing to a near doubling of estimates for total U.S. technically recoverable natural gas resources over the past decade.
+Shale gas accounts for more than half of U.S. natural gas production in the IEO2016 Reference case, and tight gas, shale gas, and coalbed methane resources in Canada and China account for about 80% of total production in 2040 in those countries.

 OECD natural gas consumption

 Annual natural gas consumption in the OECD Americas region rises steadily to 40.1 Tcf in 2040 (Figure 3-4), including increases of 1.0 Tcf from 2012 to 2020 (0.4%/year) and 7.3 Tcf from 2020 to 2040 (1.0%/year).
 The OECD Americas region accounts for 41% of the total increase in natural gas use by OECD countries and 13% of the increase in total world natural gas consumption over the projection period.